 KYC check includes the assessment of high-level details such as name, phone number, address or email, based on the verification of client’s bills or rent agreements, PAN card, Aadhar card, passport, driving license, birth certificate and even salary statements.
 Such identification helps to improve decision-making and enforce risk management.

-With the assistance of AI-powered tech, insurers can proceed with KYC in real time.
+With the assistance of AI-powered tech, insurers can proceed with KYC in real-time.
 Artificial intelligence helps to automate and optimize critical operational areas of KYC and speed up initial client onboarding.
-Instead of manual verification of customer documentation, companies can use a smartly-devised AI to process the vast amount of information collected and provide insurers with actionable insights.
-For example, users can upload their selfie to an application offered by an insurance company, and AI will define their sex, age, possible diseases and medical underwriting only through image scanning and processing.
+Instead of manual verification of customer documentation, companies can use a smartly-devised AI.
+It helps process the vast amount of information collected and provide insurers with actionable insights.
+For example, users can upload their selfie to an application offered by an insurance company, and AI will define their sex and age.
+Also, it can help predict possible diseases and medical underwriting only through image scanning and processing.